Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 gh repo clone YourUserNameOnGitHub/crystal

-Go to the c folder project, with the command:
+Go to the folder with the project using the command:

 cd C:\GIT\crystal